 The autonomous decentralized control method of XGP demonstrates advantage in the construction of micro-cell networks.
 It is also possible to form a network without being bothered with the interference problems that occur when the pico cell and the femto cell are similarly introduced with the same method.
 Moreover, as strict cell design is unnecessary for the macro-cell network construction, a simple network operation is possible, and regardless of the micro-cell or the macro-cell, it allows simple method operations for the installation of additional base stations to the network.

 From the version 2 of XGP specifications, in addition to XGP original mode, Global Mode that referred to 3GPP specification (LTE TDD) has been added in order to attain the scale of merits provided by LTE.
-Therefore XGP became substantially compatible with LTE TDD and can be regarded as a part of LTE community sharing a common eco-system.
+Therefore, XGP became substantially compatible with LTE TDD and can be regarded as a part of LTE community sharing a common eco-system.

 The version 2 of XGP specifications also accommodates some specific requirements complying with regional or local regulations.

+Similar approach as XGP specification, XGP Forum also introduces a new specification named sXGP (shared XGP) using 1.9GHz private dedicated band which can also be used for BWA purpose, referring to 3GPP specification (LTE TDD).

 2 Detailed specification of the radio interface